Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Scenario

-where $\{b_i\}$ are independent and identically distributed (i.i.d.) binary random variables and $\{z_i^{(k)}\}$ are i.i.d. binary random variables with $P(z_i^{(k)}=0)=\rho$, with $1/2\leq\rho\leq1$.
-This correlation model corresponds to a scenario where the sources sense the output of a set of binary symmetric channels (BSCs), with cross-over probability $\rho$, whose input is a common information bit $b_i$.
-Obviously, if $\rho = 0.5$ there is no correlation between the binary information signals $\{\pmb{x}^{(k)}\}_{k=1}^n$, whereas if $\rho = 1$ the information signals are identical with probability 1.
-According to the chosen correlation model, the a priori joint probability mass function (pmf) of the information signals at the inputs of the $n$ sources at the $i$-th epoch, $i\in \{1,\ldots,L\}$ can be computed.
-After standard manipulations, one can show that
+where $\{b_i\}$ are independent and identically distributed (i.i.d.) binary random variables and $\{z_i^{(\ell)}\}$ are i.i.d. binary random variables with $P(z_i^{(\ell)}=0)=\rho$, with $1/2\leq\rho\leq1$.
+This correlation model corresponds to a scenario where the sources sense the output of a set of binary symmetric channels (BSCs), with cross-over probability $1-\rho$, whose input, at the $i$-th epoch, $i\in \{1,\ldots,k\}$, is a common information bit $b_i$.
+Obviously, if $\rho = 0.5$ there is no correlation between the binary information sequences $\{\pmb{x}^{(\ell)}\}_{\ell=1}^N$, whereas if $\rho = 1$ they are identical with probability 1.
+According to the chosen correlation model, the a priori joint PMF of the information sequences at the inputs of the $N$ nodes at the $i$-th epoch can be computed.
+By standard manipulations, one can show that